The Vermont Statutes Online

 (k) Executed standard offer contracts; transferability; allocation of benefits and costs.
 With respect to executed contracts for standard offers under this section:

 (1) A contract shall be transferable.
-The contract transferee shall notify the Standard Offer Facilitator of the contract transfer within 30 days of transfer.
+The contract transferee shall notify the Standard Offer Facilitator of the contract transfer within 30 days following transfer.

 (2) The Standard Offer Facilitator shall distribute the electricity purchased to the Vermont retail electricity providers at the price paid to the plant owners, allocated to the providers based on their pro rata share of total Vermont retail kWh sales for the previous calendar year, and the Vermont retail electricity providers shall accept and pay the Standard Offer Facilitator for the electricity.
 However, during any given calendar year: